 Advantages:

-• Easy to add teeth and make modifications
+Easy to add teeth and make changes

-• More aesthetic than cobalt chrome
+Looks more natural than cobalt chrome

 Disadvantages:

-• Weaker material than cobalt chrome and fractures more easily
+Weaker material than cobalt chrome

-• Thicker and bulkier as it covers more tissue
+Thicker and bulkier, as it covers more tissue

-• Picks up stains and accumulates plaque easily
+Picks up stains and plaque easily

 Cobalt chrome denture